 In addition to the revenues highlighted above, the Association has two key self-funded activities which include the professional development program and the practice inspection program.
-The practice inspection program contribution of \$5,887 is over the budget of \$(450).
-Practice inspection is not intended to contribute to the general operations and we continue to aim to achieve a self-funded position.
+The practice inspection program contribution of \$6,309 is over the budget of \$(280).
+Practice inspection is not intended to contribute to general operations and we continue to aim to achieve a self-funded position.
 A small contribution can be expected depending on the amount of travel and training costs incurred.
-Pandemic restrictions have limited travel in recent years and no new inspectors were hired in the current year, limiting the need to incur training costs.
+More inspections are being completed virtually minimizing the cost of travel, and training costs have been lower than anticipated because of the use of experienced inspectors.

-The contribution to operations from the Professional Development program was over budget by \$11,216.
-There was an in-person conference budgeted for the fall of 2022, however, registrations were insufficient to break even so the conference was cancelled.
-As a result the entire 2022-23 CPD program continued to be run virtually with a variety of courses offered through live-broadcasts and on-demand platforms.
+The contribution to operations from the Professional Development program was under budget by \$18,385.
+The entire 2023-24 CPD program continued to be run virtually with a variety of courses offered through livebroadcasts and on-demand platforms.
 The Association continued its partnership with CPA Nova Scotia, CPA PEI, and CPA Bermuda, allowing our members to avail of a broader range of course options.
-With increased availability and lower costs associated with the virtual offerings, the margins on courses are higher than in-class sessions.
-Indirect costs are not allocated to the professional development program and there is an expectation that Professional Development will yield a contribution to offset a portion of the indirect costs incurred by the Association.
+With increased availability and lower costs associated with the virtual offerings, the margins on these courses remain higher than in-class sessions.
+However, registrations were lower than anticipated and certain allocated costs increased due to inflation.
+Additionally, late in 2023-24 a learning management system was implemented, a portion of the costs of which are included as a direct cost of the CPD program.
+This was not included in the 2023-24 budget.
+Many indirect costs are not allocated to the professional development program and there is an expectation that Professional Development will yield a contribution to offset a portion of the indirect costs incurred by the Association.